nmarsollier/viaduct/demoapps/starwars/README.md

 #### Scoped Queries

-To perform a query that needs some scope field like culturalNotes on Species , that needs the "extras" scope, include the `X-Viaduct-Scope` header in your request:
+To perform a query that needs some scope field like culturalNotes on Species, that needs the "extras" scope, include the `X-Viaduct-Scope` header in your request:

 ```
 query {